blapaz/buddy/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Right now things are pretty limited, but additions are being made to improve the scripting and applications.
+This project could be used for practical purposes but is mainly a way to experiment and learn.
+Feel free to contribute and help grow the project if you are interested.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/<feature>`)